hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/architecture.rst

 This guide assumes that there are **Exchange Internal Systems** that manage among other things the exchange's internal ledger of **Customer** balances.
+..
+REVIEW: Grammar update: "This guide assumes that there are **Exchange Internal Systems** that manage, among other things, the exchange's internal ledger of **Customer** balances."
 These systems are in particular used to serve data to the **Exchange UI**, which is used by exchange customers to trade, observe their deposits, and request withdrawals of funds to their wallets.